Pricing Guide: How Much Does Stump Removal Cost?

 Photo Credit: Dan Ox / Flickr / CC BY-SA

 Weak, porous wood is easier to remove by chemical rotting than strong, healthy wood.
-Consider weakening the stump with potassium nitrate, such as Spectracide Stump Remover Granules, for $6.
+Consider weakening the stump with potassium nitrate, such as Spectracide Stump Remover Granules, for less than $10.
 Use a power drill to form holes in the stump and fill them with the granules.
 A power drill will cost an average of $86

 Keep in mind that the stump remover granules will take weeks to soften the wood.
-Chemical rotting is not an immediate solution to stump removal.
+Chemical rotting is not an immediate solution to stump removal, and it does not remove the root system.

 Once the stump has disintegrated and become porous, you can burn or chop up and remove the stump.
 Check with your local fire department and follow all safety measures before burning the stump.
 Never leave the fire unattended.